GDPR Articles 44-49 | Schrems II

 Overall Conclusion

-Based on our assessment, the international data transfers conducted by MultiComply are lawful under GDPR Chapter V when considering:
+Based on our assessment, the international data transfers conducted by MultiComply are lawful under GDPR Chapter V, relying on the following transfer mechanisms:

-• Standard Contractual Clauses are in place with all recipients
+• Standard Contractual Clauses incorporated in processor Data Processing Agreements

 Individual Transfer Assessments